-- Over dependence on foreign currency loans in the private sector
+- Over-dependence on foreign currency loans in the private sector

 The construction industry was able to source financing while the Turkish Lira was stable, or rising.
 However, the falling Lira has put pressure on the industry, which analysts believe could destroy the entire Turkish economy.

-- The falling Lira makes the income collected in sales by property developers worth less in terms of foreign currencies
+- The falling Lira makes the income collected in sales by property developers worth less in terms of foreign currencies.

-- The builders are unable to repay their foreign currency loans
+- The builders are unable to repay their foreign currency loans.

-- Large apartment buildings remain unfinished
+- Large apartment buildings remain unfinished.

-- Property buyers who paid deposits lose their investments
+- Property buyers who paid deposits lose their investments.

-- Local banks can’t cover their debts or reimburse depositors
+- Local banks can’t cover their debts or reimburse depositors.

-- Depositors learn of the problems of their banks and try to withdraw their money
+- Depositors learn of the problems of their banks and try to withdraw their money.

-- The government bank guarantee scheme has to compensate depositors
+- The government bank guarantee scheme has to compensate depositors.

 The cycle of economic destruction in Turkey has already reached point 4 in the above scenario.

-Could Turkey go bankrupt?
+Could Turkey Go Bankrupt?

 Despite the country’s very low rate of national debt as a percentage of its GDP, Turkey does have a serious problem.

 If foreign lenders refuse to extend or renew their loans to Turkish banks and businesses, the government and the country’s banks will need to find that amount in the right foreign currencies.

-- You could wrap $1 bills around the Earth 1,081 times with the debt amount.
+- You could wrap $1 bills around the Earth 1,098 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 30,333 km, or 18,848 miles high.
+- If you lay $1 bills on top of each other they would make a pile 30,791 km, or 19,133 miles high.

 - That's equivalent to 0.08 trips to the Moon.